TizianGth/Wireless-Button-Reprogrammer/README.md

 ## BROKEN ATM (26/12/23 22:34 UTC) WORKING ON A FIX
-There seems to be an issue with the library for usb devices i'm using.
-But to be sure i'd need someone who wants to test it out with me, so please let me know
+Update (26/12/23 16:25 UTC) There seems to be a problem with the library for usb devices i'm using, if the applciation dosn't work for you please conmtact me

 ## Table of contents
 * [General info](#general-info)